What can be better than sinking your teeth into a juicy burger after a night out in the city?

 Opening Hours: 11:30am – 8:30pm (Mon – Sun)

 The star of WOLF Burgers is said to be the patty – produced in house with a secret recipe, to ensure a juicy, succulent burger always.

-Started from the team of Carvers & Co., the burger kiosk from Pasarbella got so popular that they opened a stand-alone shop at Changi City Point.
+Started from the team of Carvers & Co., the burger kiosk first started from Pasarbella, and they also opened a stand-alone shop at Funan.

 They are known for “The WOLF Burger”, their version of a standard Cheeseburger.
 Best paired with some Korean-American inspired Kimchi Cheese Fries topped with kimchi, sour cream, cheese and chives.

 There are two components that I enjoyed about the Magic Mushroom Burger ($13.90) – the provolone cheese which added fuller-buttery flavours with a semisoft texture; and sautéed truffle mushrooms which would ‘release’ that aroma as you take a huge bite into the burger.

 10 Afternoon Tea & Weekend Brunch Places in Singapore